 - Brush the pastry with egg wash.
 This helps the pastry turn golden brown and also acts as glue for the seasoning.

-- Delicious as a hearty main dish, appetizer, or game day snack.
+- Delicious as a hearty main dish, appetizer, or game-day snack.

 - Serve whole or slice and serve with toothpicks.

-- Serve on a stick corn dog-style.
+- Serve on a stick like a corn dog.

 - Serve alongside scrambled eggs in place of sausage and biscuits.

 - Use blue cheese horseradish chive dip in place of ketchup or mustard.